Amelia Jeans - MA, Adv Dip, MBACP, UKCP

 I think of myself as a companion and facilitator in your exploration.
-There are no complicated techniques - just a conversation between two people that is honest and exploratory as well as caring and respectful.
+There are no complicated techniques - just a conversation between two people that is honest and exploratory, as well as caring and respectful.
 Sometimes just hearing yourself say out loud the things you have been feeling can give you relief and clarity.
-I bring energy, warmth, sensitivity and frankness to my client relationships; together we can try to work towards a deep understanding of your experience and look at the situation from different perspectives and new angles, so that you can reach some clarity and a chance to feel better.
+I bring energy, warmth, sensitivity and frankness to my client relationships; together we can try to work towards a deep understanding of your experience, looking at the situation from different perspectives and new angles, so that you can reach some clarity and a chance to feel better.

 As well as providing therapy for individuals, I also offer counselling for couples - if you feel that you would like some help in working out what is happening in your relationship and what to do to repair the partnership - then I can facilitate better communication between you without the blame that can hinder a resolution.
 Often just being able to understand each other's feelings rather than blame each other can help to deepen your relationship and mend any rupture.

 I have gained my experience by training in - and working for - the NHS, latterly providing therapy in GP surgeries.
 My original background was in the corporate world, so I understand many of the pressures and expectations of the workplace as well as maintaining a balanced family life.
 I am also a lecturer in psychotherapy and counselling at Regent's University where I did my own training in existential psychotherapy